kescobo/physalia-workshop/_pages/labs/lab_2_unix.md

 A list of all commands that start with the characters `mk` are returned.

 Similarly we can use auto-complete/tab-complete to bring up a list of files in the working directory.
 Here we are using the `ls` command and the **Tab** key to bring up all files that begin with the characters `sequences_` under the `/home/vagrant/Documents/labs/lab_2/data/example_dirB/sequences/` directory.

 ```console
 vagrant@biobakery:~/Documents/labs/lab_2/data/example_dirB/sequences$ ls sequences_
 sequences_X.fasta  sequences_Y.fasta  sequences_Z.fasta
 ```

+If only one thing matches, the terminal will auto-complete the command.
+For example, type `ls sequences_X<TAB>`.
+Partial completion works as well.
+Type `ls seq<TAB>`.